 6. Two-pass workflows with audio re-encoded

-Render a clip with built-in lip-sync, then re-encode for delivery in a different codec — the audio stream may shift by 1 to 3 frames during encoding.
+Render a clip with built-in lip-sync, then re-encode for delivery in a different container or codec, and the audio stream can shift by 1 to 3 frames during the re-mux.

-How to spot it: Lip-sync was fine in tool preview but off in final delivery.
+How to spot it: sync was fine in the tool preview but off in the final delivery file.

 Before you start

-- Save the original audio file and the source video separately, untouched.
+- Save the original audio and source video separately, untouched.

-- Identify whether drift is constant (offset bug) or growing (sample rate bug).
+- Decide whether drift is constant (offset bug) or growing (sample-rate / fps bug).
+This picks your fix.

-- Note the lip-sync tool, its model version, and the language of the audio.
+- Note the tool, its model version, and the audio language.

-- Decide acceptable tolerance: under 2 frames is usually invisible, 3-5 frames is noticeable, over 5 is unacceptable.
+- Set a tolerance: under 2 frames at 24 fps is usually invisible, 3-5 frames is noticeable, over 5 is unacceptable.

 - Back up the project before re-rendering.